harmony-framework/harmony-boilerplate/docs/docs/extensions/client/error_handler.md

 ## Customization

 <b>Location for Global Error Handler</b>: `src/containers/ErrorHandler/index.tsx`
-<b>Location fir with error handler decorator</b>: `src/containers/ErrorHandler/withErrorHandler.tsx`
+<b>Location for with error handler decorator</b>: `src/containers/ErrorHandler/withErrorHandler.tsx`

 In this location you can found the Error Handler "Decider".
 Each time error occurred this component will be invoke the render and will go inside a switch case.